-1 Power Supplies
+1.1 Power Supplies

-The Nexys 4 board can receive power from the Digilent USB-JTAG port (J6) or from an external power supply.
+The Nexys A7 board can receive power from the Digilent USB-JTAG port (J6) or from an external power supply.
 Jumper JP3 (near the power jack) determines which source is used.

-All Nexys 4 power supplies can be turned on and off by a single logic-level power switch (SW16).
+All Nexys A7 power supplies can be turned on and off by a single logic-level power switch (SW16).
 A power-good LED (LD22), driven by the "power good" output of the ADP2118 supply, indicates that the supplies are turned on and operating normally.
-An overview of the Nexys 4 power circuit is shown in Fig 2.
+An overview of the Nexys A7 power circuit is shown in Figure 1.1.

-Figure 2.
-Nexys 4 Power Circuit
+Figure 1.1 Nexys A7 Power Circuit

 The USB port can deliver enough power for the vast majority of designs.
+In order to power the board from USB port set jumper JP3 to "USB".
+Our out-of-box demo draws ~400mA of current from the 5V input rail.
 A few demanding applications, including any that drive multiple peripheral boards, might require more power than the USB port can provide.
 Also, some applications may need to run without being connected to a PC's USB port.
-In these instances an external power supply or battery pack can be used.
+In these instances, an external power supply or battery pack can be used.

-An external power supply can be used by plugging into to the power jack (JP3) and setting jumper J13 to "wall".
+An external power supply can be used by plugging into to the power jack (J13) and setting jumper JP3 to "WALL".
 The supply must use a coax, center-positive 2.1mm internal-diameter plug, and deliver 4.5VDC to 5.5VDC and at least 1A of current (i.e., at least 5W of power).
-Many suitable supplies can be purchased through Digikey or other catalog vendors.
+Many suitable supplies can be purchased from Digilent, through Digi-Key, or other catalog vendors.

-An external battery pack can be used by connecting the battery's positive terminal to the center pin of JP3 and the negative terminal to the pin labeled J12 directly below JP3.
-Since the main regulator on the Nexys 4 cannot accommodate input voltages over 5.5VDC, an external battery pack must be limited to 5.5VDC.
-The minimum voltage of the battery pack depends on the application -if the USB Host function (J5) is used, at least 4.6V needs to be provided.
-In other cases the minimum voltage is 3.6V.
+An external battery pack can be used by connecting the battery's positive terminal to the center pin of JP3 and the negative terminal to the pin labeled J12, directly below JP3.
+Since the main regulator on the Nexys A7 cannot accommodate input voltages over 5.5VDC, an external battery pack must be limited to 5.5VDC.
+The minimum voltage of the battery pack depends on the application: if the USB Host function (J5) is used, at least 4.6V needs to be provided.
+In other cases, the minimum voltage is 3.6V.

 Voltage regulator circuits from Analog Devices create the required 3.3V, 1.8V, and 1.0V supplies from the main power input.
-Table 2 provides additional information (typical currents depend strongly on FPGA configuration and the values provided are typical of medium size/speed designs).
+Table 1.1 provides additional information.
+Typical currents depend strongly on FPGA configuration and the values provided are typical of medium size/speed designs.

-Supply Circuits Device Current (max/typical) 3.3V FPGA I/O, USB ports, Clocks, RAM I/O, Ethernet, SD slot, Sensors, Flash IC17: ADP2118 3A/0.1 to 1.5A 1.0V FPGA Core IC22: ADP2118 3A/ 0.2 to 1.3A 1.8V FPGA Auxiliary and Ram IC23: ADP2138 800mA/ 0.05 to 0.15A
+Supply Circuits Device Current (Max/Typical) 3.3V FPGA I/O, USB ports, Clocks, RAM I/O, Ethernet, SD slot, Sensors, Flash IC17: ADP2118 3A/0.1 to 1.5A 1.0V FPGA Core IC22: ADP2118 3A/ 0.2 to 1.3A 1.8V DDR2, FPGA Auxiliary and RAM IC23: ADP2118 0.8A/ 0.5A